Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

     To add the above sentence in the 2nd example while preserving the bolded word, do NOT add the word within the sentence.
+    Instead, do the following:

-    Instead, add the header word itself within the popup dictionary, and then run this script.
+    1. Add the header word itself within the popup dictionary

-    TODO screenshot
+    2. Copy the desired sentence.
+    3. Run this script.

+    {{ img("Add the definition from the popup dictionary", "assets/other/incorrect_bold.png") }}

 ??? info "How the bolded word is preserved *(click here)*"